 - Best Credit Cards for Supermarkets & Groceries – Whether you’re chasing transferrable points or cash back, Amex has the groceries category all wrapped up.
 At the top of the table, you’ll earn 3x points per dollar spent on The Amex EveryDay® Preferred Credit Card from American Express, plus an additional 50% points if you make 30+ transactions on the card each month.
 That’s 4.5x Membership Rewards points for every dollar you spend in U.S. supermarkets, up to $6,000 per year.

 - Best Rewards Cards for Travel Purchases – While Chase and Citi sit reasonably even in the travel category, we give the Chase Sapphire Reserve® an edge in this category as we place a higher value on Ultimate Rewards points than ThankYou Rewards, and Chase includes the broadest definition of which purchases code as travel.

-- Best Rewards Cards for Dining & Restaurants – Another category where the Sapphire Reserve comes out on top, but only by a hair with Barclays’ new Uber Visa Card paying a mammoth 4% cash back on dining purchases.
+- Best Rewards Cards for Dining & Restaurants – Following an update to bonus categories and benefits in 2019, the Citi Prestige® Card comes out on top earning 5X on dining, but only by a hair with the American Express® Gold Card which pays out 4X Membership Rewards on dining purchases.